Apple Account

 Apple Account, formerly known as Apple ID, is a user account by Apple for their devices and software.
 Apple Accounts contain the user's personal data and settings, and when an Apple Account is used to log in to an Apple device, the device will automatically use the data and settings associated with the Apple Account.

-History

-Prior to the introduction of a unified user identifier, Apple customers utilized separate accounts for various services.
-For instance, distinct logins were required for the iTunes Store and the Apple Support Communities.

-With the growth of the Apple ecosystem and the introduction of new services such as the App Store and iCloud, the need for a centralized account to simplify the user experience became apparent.

-The Apple-ID was introduced to address this need.
-It enabled users to log in once and access a multitude of Apple services.
-This step significantly contributed to user convenience and the greater integration of the Apple ecosystem.

-Over time, the Apple-ID underwent continuous development.
-A particular focus was placed on enhancing security through the implementation of additional features such as two-factor authentication.

-In December 2024, Apple made a significant decision regarding account security.
-Traditional security questions were eliminated for newly created accounts.
-Simultaneously, two-factor authentication was made mandatory for activating the features of the iTunes Store and the App Store.

-Recently, the Apple-ID was rebranded as Apple Account.
-This name change aims to more clearly emphasize the central role of the account for accessing all Apple services and managing all Apple devices.

 Usage

 Account creation

 An Apple Account can be created by going to the associated website.

 As of December 2024, Apple has deprecated security questions and made two-factor authentication mandatory for activating iTunes & App Store functionality on a newly created account – a process that requires a device with iOS 13.4 (for iPhone or iPod Touch), iPadOS 13.4, macOS 10.15.4 or later.
+New Apple Accounts that have not set-up 2FA only have limited access to web-based media services that do not involve personal data or device management, such as Apple Music, Apple TV, Apple Podcasts on the web.